fynnfluegge/oreon-engine/README.md

 # CurseyeEngine

 Engine for realtime 3D-simulations.
-Implemented in Java using the OpenGL API.
+Implemented in Java and the the OpenGL API.